 Susan Francis makes objects, installations and films that respond to a lived experience in a culture of instability, fragmentation and change.

 Belfast born, and now living in South West England, Susan Francis makes quiet, and at times unsettling artworks that interrogate the strange, the surreal and the poignant embedded in the familiar and the everyday.
-With an interest in how we see and are seen, in the fractured and complex construction of meaning in the turbulent evolution of our hybrid analogue and digital selves, Susan Francis often deploys a language of both humour and pathos in her work.
+With an interest in how we see and are seen, in the fractured and complex construction of meaning in the turbulent evolution of our hybrid analogue and digital selves, Susan Francis often deploys a language of humour, pathos and play in her work.

 The deep entanglement of object and material with the psychological and metaphysical is explored through compilations and assemblages

-often strongly driven by the vernacular, the every day; cardboard, cotton wool, household paints, mirrors, wire and packaging etc. Together they converge and collide in conversation with one another, while transparency and translucency emerge regularly as a vehicle for the possibility of the spiritual and the revelatory.
+often strongly driven by the vernacular, the every day; cardboard, cotton wool, household paints, mirrors, glass, wire and packaging etc. Together they converge and collide in conversation with one another, revealing an ontology of material, object and space.

 'My work displays a sympathy for our daily, imperfect, and fragile attempts to make sense of the human condition, ever hopeful that we will bring order to what persists as chaos'